vermillingua/Chess-Party/README.md

 - [ ] Game Center multiplayer games
 - [x] Flexible implementation that allows for easy implementation of variations of game play ([wikipedia chess variants](https://en.wikipedia.org/wiki/List_of_chess_variants))
   - [x] Duel: Standard 1v1 chess game
-  - [ ] Battle: 2v2 play on a 8x16 board team sequence ABAB
+  - [x] Battle: 2v2 play on a 8x16 board team sequence ABAB
+  - [x] Plus Board: 1v1v1v1 play on a plus shaped board
   - [ ] [Bughouse Chess](https://en.wikipedia.org/wiki/Bughouse_chess): two standard chess games, except when you capture a piece, your teammate can choose to use a turn to place it on their board
   - [ ] [Four-player chess](https://en.wikipedia.org/wiki/Four-player_chess): 1v1v1v1 on a plus shaped board